-The Group recognises that the engagement and feedback of its stakeholders are an integral part of its sustainability strategies and initiatives.
+The Group recognizes that the engagement and feedback of its stakeholders are an integral part of its sustainability strategies and initiatives.

-The stakeholders engagement process involves both formal and informal approaches.
+The stakeholder's engagement process involves both formal and informal approaches.
 The following table provides an overview of the efforts undertaken by the Group to further the engagement of its stakeholders.